Chelsea-Dover/introToFrontEnd/Day_5/labs/responsive_menu_exercise.md

 ## Objective
 Get a good foundation of responsive design in CSS.

 You don't have to touch the JS.
-Just realize that what it's doing is toggling the class on the `ul` between `navShow` and `tavtop`.
+Just realize that what it's doing is toggling the class on the `ul` between `navShow` and `topnav`.

 - Go to [this pen](https://codepen.io/Chelsea-Dover/pen/KXaMjO/) and fork it (the 'fork' button is in the top right corner).